Patient & Visitor Guide

 Gift Shop – Friends of RDRHC

-Located on the Main Level, South Complex near the Main Entrance, the Friends of the Red Deer Regional Hospital Centre Gift Shop sells flowers, cards, reading material, toiletries, and gifts.
-Open 7 days a week.
+Located on the Main Level, South Complex inside the Café VA near the Main Entrance, the Friends of the Red Deer Regional Hospital Centre Gift Shop sells flowers, cards, reading material, toiletries, and gifts.
+Open 5 days a week.
 Learn more

 Vending Machines

-Vending machines operated by the Friends of the Red Deer Regional Hospital Centre are available beside elevators 4-6 on Levels Main, 2, and 3 in the Regional building.
+Vending machines operated by the Friends of the Red Deer Regional Hospital Centre are available in the Emergency Department and in the Regional building beside elevators D and Z on Level 2 and elevator D on Level 3.
 They offer a selection of beverages and light snacks.

 Staying Connected